How is Organic Matcha Tea Made?

 Grinding: Once the stems and veins of the tea are removed, the leaves are put into a stone matcha mill and ground into a fine powder.
 It takes approximately 1 hour for this mill to produce 50 grams of precious ceremonial grade matcha.
 The result is a powerful, vibrant green tea that is sweet, savory and loaded with caffeine and theanine, giving you a calm alertness throughout the day.

 Ceremonial grade matcha has a natural sweetness and creaminess to it, so you can drink these green teas without any milk or sugar.
-The matcha also has way more theanine, so you get more of this calm-alert feeling throughout the day.
-If you want to truly experience matcha, ceremonial grade is the way to go!
+These ceremonial grade matcha green teas also have way more theanine, so you get more of this calm-alert feeling throughout the day.
+If you want to truly experience matcha, ceremonial grade matcha is the way to go!